physion/policy.ovation.io/docs/index.md

 ## Ovation Organizational Concepts

 The physical infrastructure environment is hosted on [Amazon Web Services](http://aws.amazon.com) (AWS).
 The network components and supporting network infrastructure is contained within AWS infrastructure and managed by AWS.
 Ovation does not have physical access into the network components.
-The Ovation environment consists of Cisco firewalls, Apache web servers, Dropwizard Java application servers, Percona and Riak database servers, Logstash logging servers, Linux Ubuntu monitoring servers, Puppet access control server, OSSEC IDS services, Docker containers, Linux CentOS bastion host, and developer tools servers running on Linux Ubuntu.
+The Ovation environment consists of Cisco firewalls, Apache web servers, Puma application servers, Percona and Riak database servers, Logstash logging servers, Linux Ubuntu monitoring servers, Puppet access control server, OSSEC IDS services, Docker containers, Linux CentOS bastion host, and developer tools servers running on Linux Ubuntu.

 Within the Ovation Platform, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Ovation assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.